mynameisjohn/PyLiaison/README.md

 // Now I can use the module definition to declare
 // wrapper variable to a Bar instance named cppBar
+// (exposed into the main module by default)
 Bar B;
 pBarMod->Expose_Object("cppBar", B);
 ```